Streusel Topped Pumpkin Bread

-Pumpkin bread is one of the rare dishes that all 3 of my children love…and come fall, I try to have a stash of loaves in the freezer for snacks and breakfast.
+Pumpkin bread is one of the rare dishes that all 3 of my children love.
+When autumn arrives, I try to have a stash of loaves in the freezer for snacks and breakfast.
 When I saw a recipe for “Really Good Pumpkin Bread” in my September/October 2012 Cook’s Illustrated, baking it ASAP was a no-brainer.
 Instead of 2 large loaves, I made one large loaf and two smaller ones…the large one for us at home, one to mail to Nick at college and one for Tom to take to his house.
 This version differed from others I’ve tried in a number of ways.
-First, the pumpkin puree and spices were heated and reduced in a saucepan, then cream cheese, sugars and oil were added.
+First, the pumpkin puree and spices were heated and reduced in a saucepan, then cream cheese, sugars, and oil were added.
 There is also a small amount of buttermilk in the recipe besides the typical quick bread ingredients of eggs, flour and leavening.
 A cinnamon streusel topping gave a little crunch to this moist bread.

 The verdict?
-Only Katie mentioned that she preferred my original recipe…mainly for the “softer” top.
+Only Katie mentioned that she preferred my original recipe, mainly for the “softer” top.
 The college boy would have inhaled cardboard from home, so no surprise that he and his big brother both gave it a thumbs up.
 Personally, I thought it was moist and tasty, but my dump and mix recipe is a lot easier 🙂

-Besides the usual meat to grill, salads and chips, I love to bring pumpkin bread to tailgates…it is seasonal, portable and darned delectable.
+Besides the usual meat to grill, salads, and chips, I love to bring pumpkin bread to tailgates…it is seasonal, portable and darned delectable.
 Sweet enough to stand in for dessert or just something to munch on while waiting for the coals to get hot.
 It always disappears lickety split.

 Tip of the day: Spices can be tweaked to your preference.
-My kids enjoy the mixture of 1 teaspoon cinnamon, 1/2 teaspoon cloves and 1/2 teaspoon allspice.
+My kids enjoy the mixture of 1 teaspoon cinnamon, 1/2 teaspoon cloves, and 1/2 teaspoon allspice.

 - 2 cups flour